SapphireLab/Sapphire-TTS-Collection/Surveys/2024.12.09_Towards_Controllable_Speech_Synthesis_in_the_Era_of_LLM_23P/Sec.02.md

 It integrates a variational autoencoder (VAE) with normalizing flows~\cite{rezende2015variational} and adversarial training, enabling the model to learn latent representations that capture the intricate variations in speech, such as prosody and style.
 VITS combines non-autoregressive synthesis with stochastic latent variable modeling, achieving real-time waveform generation without compromising naturalness.
 There are more end-to-end TTS models such as Tacotron~\cite{wang2017tacotron}, ClariNet~\cite{ping2018clarinet}, and EATS~\cite{donahue2020end}, refer to another survey~\cite{tan2021survey} for more details.
-End-to-end controllable methods that emerged in recent years will be discussed in Section~\ref{sec:ch4_controllable}.
+End-to-end controllable methods that emerged in recent years will be discussed in [Section 4](Sec.04.md).

 ## E·Acoustic Feature Representations: 声学特征表示

 In TTS, the choice of acoustic feature representations impacts the model's flexibility, quality, expressiveness, and controllability.
-This subsection investigates continuous representations and discrete tokens as shown in Fig.\ref{fig:sec2_pipeline}, along with their pros and cons for TTS applications.
+This subsection investigates continuous representations and discrete tokens as shown in Fig.02, along with their pros and cons for TTS applications.

 ### Continuous Representations: 连续表示